ZiningZhu/Interpretable-NLP/index.md

       - Leverage language as a resource: which linguistic knowledge do the systems have?
     - Want to build NLP systems that deploy well in the society
       - Early experiment e.g., the HitchBot project (2013-2015): dealing with real people is hard.
-      - Fairness, accountability, and trustworthiness
+      - Fairness, accountability, and trustworthiness (FAccT).
+E.g., [On the danger of stochastic parrots](https://www.technologyreview.com/2020/12/04/1013294/google-ai-ethics-research-paper-forced-out-timnit-gebru/)
       - SoTA, even commercial models are far from perfect yet, according to [Checklist](https://www.aclweb.org/anthology/2020.acl-main.442/)
       - Want to make the "goodness" criteria more useful: ["Utility is in the users' eyes"](https://www.aclweb.org/anthology/2020.emnlp-main.393/)
-      - On the danger of stochastic parrots

-    *What do interpretable NLP research about?*
+    *What do interpretable NLP researches include?*
     - Mainly about the ACL/EMNLP/NAACL track "Interpretability and analysis of NLP models"
     - BlackboxNLP workshop
     - Connection to: FAccT, theory, psycholinguistics, ML4H